Northstrix/Midbar/README.md

+Advancements in cryptanalysis and hacking techniques are constantly reducing the cost of accessing your data without your authorization, making it easier and more attractive for different sides to get it.

+I'm not going to get into details about the motivation of each side and the goals they're trying to achieve by obtaining your data.
+Instead, I would like to focus on the solution to that problem.

+In my opinion, the only way to keep your data private is to raise the cost of unauthorized access to it as high as possible.
+Ideally - raise it so high that it would significantly outweigh any potential reward for the third party.

+To raise the cost of unauthorized access to your data - I've developed Midbar.

+Midbar is a hardware password vault.
+Unlike the hardware authentication devices, It can store your login credentials, credit card information, notes, and phone numbers.
+Midbar encrypts your data and requires a master password and, in some cases, four additional RFID cards to access it.
+With Midbar, you don't have to worry about memorizing the login credentials and credit card information for the services you use.
+It does that for you.

+Compared to software vaults, Midbar provides more security because it does not have thousands of other processes running alongside it, significantly contributing to making it almost invulnerable to side-channel attacks.
+Additionally, Midbar utilizes sophisticated integrity verification and superencryption features.

+The integrity verification feature ensures that any corruption or unauthorized modification of your data will not go unnoticed.
+Superencryption is a safeguard that would be useful in case a highly improbable event renders one of the major encryption algorithms (AES or Serpent) insecure.
+Even after such an event, your data would still be encrypted with one secure and two "somewhat semi-secure" encryption algorithms, providing an extra layer of protection.

+</br></br></br>

 ESP8266 version of Midbar utilizes the 3DES + AES + Blowfish + Serpent encryption algorithm alongside the ESP8266's built-in memory to store eight passwords and four credit cards in the encrypted form.
 It also utilizes the HMAC SHA-256 to verify the integrity of the stored logins, which means that if at least one bit of an encrypted login gets flipped, Midbar will inform you about it by displaying the following alert: "Integrity Verification Failed!!!"

 Midbar V2.0 & V2.5 (ESP32 version) is a password vault, credit card vault, note vault, phone number vault, data encrypter/decrypter, data hasher, SQLite3 host, and one-way secure communication channel - all in one!